vamseeachanta/energy/sdev/sdev.md

 29. If there's something bothering you, ask yourself whether it will matter in one month.
 If not, let it go right now.
 30. When in doubt, love.
 We can always use more love.

+# Good job habits

+- Find the tasks the boss dislikes and do the tasks for them.
+-

 ## References